Jamie Michael, CHES®

 “Public health is not cut and dry, it expands so wide – we are taught the skills to be diabetes educators, association managers, professors and so much more.
 It is so exciting to not feel boxed in!”

-Jamie Michael is a Certified Health Education Specialist® from Appleton, Wisconsin and association director at Badger Bay Management Company.
+Jamie Michael is a Certified Health Education Specialist® from Appleton, Wisconsin, and associate director at Badger Bay Management Company.
 In her position, she serves as a connector and account manager for a variety of associations in the public health field

 Jamie’s interest in community health began at an early age.
 Born and raised on a dairy farm, most of her days were spent actively outdoors, playing a variety of sports and serving her community through church committees.